Skip to content

 -o, --output PATHOutput file path.
 Only applies in single-file mode (--single-agents).
 Default: AGENTS.md.

 --single-agentsForce single-file compilation (legacy).
-Writes one combined file at --output instead of distributed AGENTS.md tree.
+Writes one combined file at --output instead of a distributed per-directory target-file tree.
+Applies to every target that uses distributed placement.

 --cleanRemove orphaned AGENTS.md files no longer produced by the current primitive set.